yulmwu-archive/sesan/README.md

 `array + array` : Concatenate the right operand to the left operand.

-`hash + hash` : Add the right operand to the left operand. if there are duplicate keys, the right operand is overwritten.
+`object + object` : Add the right operand to the left operand. if there are duplicate keys, the right operand is overwritten.

 ## `-` (Minus) Operator